Roblox/roact/docs/advanced/context.md

 ```

 ## Legacy Context
+!!! danger
+	Legacy Context is a deprecated feature that will be removed in a future release of Roact.

 Roact also has a deprecated version of context that pre-dates the stable context API.
-It will be removed in a future release, but is currently maintained for backwards-compatibility.

-Legacy context values cannot be updated dynamically.
+Legacy context values **do not update dynamically** on their own.
 It is up to the context user to create their own mechanism for updates, probably using a wrapper component and `setState`.

 To use it, add new entries to `self._context` in `Component:init()` to create a provider: